chrisguest75/docker_examples/75_skaffold/README.md

 Based on [kind_examples/08_skaffold](https://github.com/chrisguest75/kind_examples/tree/master/08_skaffold)

-NOTE: It doesn't seem like it's possible to open a port on a container.
+NOTE: `docker compose` is not supported
-NOTE: `docker compose` is not supported only `docker-compose`
+NOTE: There seems to be an issue with the docker deployer where it will pick a new port each time.

 ## Install